East Bay Redwoods: Geography

 Contra Costa County's only naturally occurring redwoods are located in three north-south trending canyons in western Contra Costa County near the towns of Moraga and Piedmont, California in the upper watershed of San Leandro Creek; its tributaries Redwood Creek and Indian Creek rise in and near the redwoods and receive flow from a number of spring-fed streams flowing out of the hills.
 The forest is about 2 miles wide and 3 miles long.

 Pinehurst and Redwood roads are the only roads that traverse the redwoods.

-The Dr. Aurelia Reinhardt Redwood Regional Park occupies a portion of the remaining redwood forest along Redwood Creek, and is a popular outdoor recreational area for locals, while the redwood forest along upper San Leandro creek is managed as part of EBMUD's San Leandro Creek watershed and a permit is required for entry.
+The Dr. Aurelia Reinhardt Redwood Regional Park occupies a portion of the remaining redwood forest along Redwood Creek, and is a popular outdoor recreational area for locals, in Castro Valley while the redwood forest along upper San Leandro creek is managed as part of EBMUD's San Leandro Creek watershed and a permit is required for entry.

 A number of hiking trails trace their way through the redwoods which connect to other regional parks like Sibley Volcanic Regional Preserve and the Upper San Leandro Reservoir.

 A marker along Redwood Creek denotes the spot where in 1855, Dr. W.P.
 Gibbons of the California Academy of Sciences identified the Rainbow trout under the taxonomic system, calling them Salmo Irideus, they have since been reclassified as Onchorhynchus mykiss.
 The community of Canyon, California lies along upper San Leandro Creek in the heart of the redwood forest.